Update – 17 December 2024

 The Health Star Rating is an important label, which most New Zealanders use when shopping for kai.

-A comprehensive guide is on the Australian government website.
+The comprehensive guide is available on the Australian government website.

 Calculator and style guide – Health Star Rating (Australia)